mclemente/fvtt-module-polyglot/README.md

 ### Journals

 You can write text in a specific script and only players who speak that language will understand it.
 By hovering the text they can see what language the text is written.
+To write in a specific language, edit the "Source code" of a journal entry using the "< >" button in the text editor.
+Then surround whatever text should be in a specific language with a span, like this: `<span class="polyglot-journal" data-language="draconic">Hello!</span>`

 The owner of a journal and the DM can scramble/unscramble the text in their screen to see how it looks.